 If you do hear those telltale scuffling noises coming from your attic, it is time to seek professional help.
 A squirrel infestation is nothing to fool around with, and you could be seriously injured by a started rodent during your explorations.

 Instead of trying to deal with the problem on your own, just give Contractor’s Best Pest Solution a call.
 We are your squirrel control experts, and we know what it takes to remove these troublesome creatures from your attic.

 We understand the dangers that squirrels pose to your home and your family, and we know the damage they can do if left unchecked.
 That is why it is so important to deal with your squirrel problem as early as possible, at the first sign of trouble.

 Keeping Squirrels Out of Your Home

 As with any pest control problem, the best way to deal with a squirrel infestation is to prevent it from happening.
-If you have trees with overhanging branches in your back yard, make sure they are kept neatly trimmed.
-Allowing tree branches to grow out over your home could give squirrels and easy point of entry, and once they are in your attic they can be quite hard to remove.
+If you have trees with overhanging branches in your backyard, make sure they are kept neatly trimmed.
+Allowing tree branches to grow out over your home could give squirrels an easy point of entry, and once they are in your attic they can be quite hard to remove.

 You should also check your attic for possible points of entry, including holes or gaps.
 Sealing these gaps and crevices can stop the squirrels in their tracks, so you can continue to enjoy them in the great outdoors.